tilsammans/autarco_monitor/README.md

 # SolarEdge_Monitor
 This QuickApp (for the Fibaro Homecenter 3) monitors your SolarEdge managed Solar Panels.
-The QuickApp has (child) devices for current Power, solar Power, lastday, lastmonth, lastyear and lifetime energy.
+The QuickApp has (child) devices for Current Power, Solar Power, lastday, lastmonth, lastyear and lifetime energy.

+Changes version 1.4 (22th February 2022)
+- Changed rounding of all Wh values to one number after the decimal point, to prevent issues with decreasing values from SolarEdge Cloud
+- Added extra check for decreasing values from SolarEdge Cloud lastDayData
+- Changed handling bad responses from SolarEdge Cloud
+- Removed QuickApp variable icon, icon can be selected in the user interface with the new firmware

 Changes version 1.3 (8th January 2022)
 - Extra check on return value API for "Too many requests"